Boyer Family Farms

 What Are Our Cattle Fed?

 Our cattle are out on pasture year-round and get hay in the winter.
 To give the cows some extra energy in those cold months, the cows are given a small amount of corn.
 This is needed to help maintain the cows weight and health.
-We calve every spring and fall.
+We have both a spring and fall calving herd.
 The calves are with the cows for approximately 6 months and then go through a weaning process as they become too large to be on a cow.
 They are gradually converted from milk to a grain feed that is better suited to fulfill their nutrient requirements at that age.
 The cattle that are fed this grain mixture also are in pasture and have access to grass, hay, and clean water.
 Much like humans, as the cattle grow their nutrient requirements change.
 We make sure to continually fulfill these requirements.
 Once the cattle are market ready (normally between 14-18 months) they are taken to a family-owned, USDA certified locker in northern Missouri to be processed.
 The locker ensures to use the most humane ways of handling the livestock to keep a low-stress environment for both the handlers and the animal.
 We take pride in knowing that are cattle are treated in the best ways possible.
 We strongly believe that proper care produces the tasty beef that our customers love and expect from us.